Photographing Trade Show and Exhibit Booths the Professional Way

-Photographing exhibit booths can be deceptively complicated.
+Exhibit booth photography can be deceptively complicated.
 What do I mean by that?
 Camera and Photoshop, What else is there right?
-Well the truth is that though you might be able to get by with that, to truly separate your work from the average, and keep your clients coming back, there is a lot more you should be doing.
+Well, the truth is that though you might be able to get by with that, to truly separate your work from the average, and keep your clients coming back, there is a lot more you should be doing.

 The Basics.
 Camera, Lens, Tripod